 The Law cannot save us.
 It can only tell us what is wrong and right, what sin is and what it is not.
 The law has pronounced a DEATH PENALTY to all of us.
 All of us in this world have sinned.
 Not a single person is perfect and even if you will keep the commandments perfectly from this day on, you will never erase the sin you have committed in the past.

 Through the grace, mercy, and love of God the Father, He offered His Son to die for our sin.
 Can you really do that?
 If you have a son or daughter, will you let your child die for a criminal?
-It would surely be difficult for us.
-Yet, that is what God and Jesus did for us, just to make salvation available for us.
+It would surely be difficult for us, right?
+Yet, that is what God and Jesus did for us, just to make salvation available for all mankind.

 Jesus has to die to blot out our sin.
 We are the reason that Jesus has to die.
 Do you know who really killed Jesus?
+We shouldn’t blame the Jews or Roman soldiers.
+You don’t have to look far and wide to find the real killer of Jesus.
 It is you and I.

 Let us read Romans 5:6-11.

 Even after Jesus was resurrected, his suffering does not end there.
-I am sure that you don’t want to crucify Christ anymore, but still we crucify Christ every time we sin.
+I am sure that you don’t want to crucify Christ anymore, right?
+But we crucify Christ every time we sin.
 The result and consequences of our sin bring sorrow and sadness to Him and God the Father.

 Hebrews 6:4-6 tells us:

 “For it is impossible, in the case of those who have once been enlightened, who have tasted the heavenly gift, and have shared in the Holy Spirit, and have tasted the goodness of the word of God and the powers of the age to come, and then have fallen away, to restore them again to repentance, since they are CRUCIFYING once again the Son of God to their own harm and holding him up to contempt.”

 Every time we sin, we are crucifying Christ over and over and over again.